Join us as we discuss the paramount importance of nurturing relationships within the intricate tapestry of global supply chains, today on The Buzz!

 Speaker A:

-Welcome to Supply Chain now, the voice.
+Welcome to Supply Chain now the number one voice of supply chain.

 Speaker B: